Joseph and Philomin Lamothe.

 Julie and Jesse spent three years at Hall's Lake, and in 1939, they bought Joe Nicolson's farm.
-When they secured the land, there was slightly less than ten acres broken.
-The Levertons lived in the log house that was on the farm until, in 1956, they built their new home.
+When they secured the land, there were slightly less than ten acres broken.
+The Leverton's lived in the log house that was on the farm until, in 1956, they built their new home.

 Jesse and Julie Leverton still live on their original farm several miles north of Big River.